rmoshea/document-search/sourceCode/README.md

 <br>

 #### Run the program as a standalone app
-**WARNING:** This option will only work for those running on a Mac OS and is **not a recommended option** at this time as it is still going through testing cycles
+**WARNING:** This option will only work for those running on a Mac OS and is **not a recommended option** at this time as it is still going through testing cycles.

+NOTE: If you already forked and cloned this repo skip to step 3

 1. Navigate to the **dist** directory where the bundled application is stored